 Angelina’s hot chocolate is to die for, the thick molten chocolate warming you from the inside out.
 If you can manage any more sugar, you might want to pair it with some delicate macarons or pristine patisseries from the cake counter – yum!

-Café de Flore is another favourite, and you’ll want to head here for a croissant and a hot chocolate in the morning as you watch the world go by.
-This café is famous for its high-profile clientele of years gone by such as writers, artists, essayists and philosophers like Pablo Picasso, Remy de Gourmont and Georges Bataille.
+Café de Flore is another favorite, and you’ll want to head here for a croissant and a hot chocolate in the morning as you watch the world go by.
+This café is famous for its high-profile clientele of years gone by such as writers, artists, essayists, and philosophers like Pablo Picasso, Remy de Gourmont, and Georges Bataille.

 Café de Flore: 172 Boulevard Saint-Germain